Merpati Nusantara Airlines Flight 724

 Merpati Nusantara Airlines Flight 724 (MZ724/MNA724) was a scheduled domestic passenger flight operated by Merpati Nusantara Airlines from Pattimura Airport in Maluku's provincial capital Ambon to Jefman Airport in Sorong, Irian Jaya (currently West Papua); both in Indonesia.
 On 1 July 1993, the aircraft operating the flight, a Fokker F28 Fellowship 3000 registered as PK-GFU, crashed into the sea after it struck a small hill near Jefman Airport.
-Forty-one people were killed in the crash.
+41 of the 43 people on board were killed in the crash.

-The crash was the deadliest in Merpati Nusantara Airlines' history.
 Investigators concluded that the pilot of the aircraft unintentionally flew into high terrain.
 Subsequent damage caused the aircraft to crash into the sea off Jefman Airport.

 Accident

 On 1 July 1993, the Fokker F28 Fellowship was approaching Jefman Airport at a relatively low height.
 Survivors recalled that the distance between the ground and the aircraft was less than one metre.
 The aircraft suddenly climbed then the left landing gear struck the summit of a small hill.
 Survivors stated that there was a loud bang when it happened.

 Some passengers were thrown from their seats inside the aircraft.
 Parts of the wing detached, and the aircraft began to spin.
 The aircraft then overran the airport and crashed into the sea, breaking into three main sections.
 Most of the victims were found still strapped to their seats and several bodies floated to the surface.
 Search and rescue units were deployed immediately after the crash.
 Local fishermen arrived first on the crash site and helped a young boy and a man from the site.
 Several people survived the crash, but some died from their injuries.
 A man survived the crash and saved an unconscious boy from the water.
 While handing the boy over to a local fisherman, he suddenly became unconscious and later died.

 News of the crash began to break at 3:00pm - 4:00pm.
 Relatives of the victims were informed about the crash and were transported to the crash site.
 They arrived the following day.
 The evacuation process was relatively quick, as the crash site was easily accessible.